vogonsorg/ProxmoxDrivers/README.md

 This repo will ONLY be for the latest working drivers for Proxmox devices AND passthrough devices and NOT a repository of all driver versions or drivers for all devices that can be used with passthrough.

-The software within this repo have their own copyright and licenses, reference the respective .inf files and copyright metadata for the copyright owners of said software that I've been able to find manually:
+The software within this repo have their own copyright and licenses, reference the respective .inf files and copyright metadata for the copyright owners of said software.

+The below are the owners of the Coprighted files that I've been able to find manually:

 The following are the Copyright owners of the files in this repo: